GeorgeD88/Spotify-QuickSaver/README.md

 If you're still having trouble running QuickSaver, your Python version might be too old to use the required packages.
 Either install older versions of the packages that work with your version of Python, or upgrade your Python version.

-### Setup :hammer_and_wrench:
+### Raspberry Pi Setup :pie:
-To begin, you will need a Raspberry Pi capable of running an Operating System; any RasPi except for the RasPi Pico.
-It is recommended to install a light, headless OS on the RasPi you're using, such as **Raspberry Pi OS Lite**.
-You can find numerous tutorials online for setting up your RasPi and installing an OS.
+To begin, you will need a Raspberry Pi capable of running an Operating System; which is any RasPi except for the RasPi Pico.
+It is recommended that you install a light, headless OS on the RasPi you're using, such as **Raspberry Pi OS Lite**.
+Use [this tutorial](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system) from the official RaspberryPi site for installing an OS on your RasPi.
+Make sure to go through the [OS customisation section](https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options) to configure the **wireless LAN (Wi-Fi)** and **enable SSH**.
+These allow you to connect to your RasPi wirelessly through the terminal which is very important, especially if you're running headlessly (without a display) which is recommended.

 Once you have a RasPi with a working OS, you'll need to download this repository.
-If you installed a headless OS as recommended, you'll need to SSH into your Pi to access it; which means opening a terminal session on the Pi, through your local network.
+If your RasPi is running headlessly as recommended, you'll need to SSH into your Pi to access it; which means opening a terminal session on the Pi through your local network.
 You can use the [following guide](https://www.raspberrypi.com/documentation/computers/remote-access.html) from the official RaspberryPi site to get started.
-SSH into your Pi and use `git` to clone this repository to your RasPi.
+Once SSHed into your Pi, use `git` to clone this repository to your RasPi.

-Direct your attention to the `empty_config.json` file.
+Direct your attention to the `empty_config.json` file in the directory (folder) you just cloned from GitHub.
 You're going to be filling in this configuration file with information about your Spotify and Raspberry Pi setup as you go through the rest of the README.
 Start by renaming the file to `config.json`.

 ### Spotify API Setup :notes:
-**Spotify QuickSave** uses the Spotify API, so you'll be required to create your own API keys on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard); don't worry, it' pretty simple!
+**Spotify QuickSave** uses the Spotify API, so you'll be required to create your own API keys on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard); don't worry, it's pretty simple!

 Follow these steps if you need help:
 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and log in with your Spotify account.